‘When you have finished translating and when our children read this, then this town will understand the truth and will change!’ – A Flame* imam

 - Country: West Africa

-- Speakers: 500,000
+- Speakers: More than 300,000

-- Start date: 2018
+- Start date: 2007

-The New Testament has already been drafted, and the focus of this strategic project is on translating the Old Testament, which will help to build stronger bridges with the Muslim community.
-From an Islamic perspective, the biblical canon comprises the Torah (the first five books of the Old Testament, also known as the Pentateuch), the Prophets, the Psalms and the Gospel.
+We praise God that the Flame team has completed translation of the New Testament and Genesis.
+These portions of Scripture were launched in the community in April this year.
+The focus going forward is to translate the rest of the Old Testament, which will help to build stronger bridges with the Muslim community.
+From an Islamic perspective, the biblical canon comprises the Torah (the first five books of the Old Testament, also known as the Pentateuch), the Prophets, the Psalms and the Gospels.
 The team will therefore first translate the Torah, then the Psalms, then the Prophets and then all the remaining books, so that in 10 years’ time, the whole Old Testament will have been translated.

 * name changed for security reasons